Araboy

 Araboy is small a townland in County Antrim, Northern Ireland.
 It is situated in the historic barony of Cary and the civil parish of Ballintoy and covers an area of approximately 430 acres.
+It is 3.5 mi east of Bushmills.

 The name derives from the Irish: Aradh Buidhe (yellow land) or Ard Buidhe (yellow height).

 The population of the townland decreased during the 19th century: